ecomfe/veui-docs/one/docs/en-US/components/button-group.md

 | `disabled` | `boolean` | Whether the button is disabled. |
 +++

-In addition, any fields in the `items` data item other than those described above will also be automatically bound to the slot props via `v-bind`.
+In addition, any properties in the `items` data item other than those described above will also be automatically bound to the slot props via `v-bind`.
 ^^^

 ### Events